district10/es6features/README.md

 }
 ```

-The generator interface is (using [TypeScript](http://typescriptlang.org) type syntax for exposition only):
+The generator interface is (using [TypeScript](http://typescriptlang.org) type syntax for exposition only): /* koan */ // seems you guys did lost of contributions.

 ```TypeScript
 interface Generator extends Iterator {